dkoh555/gripper_control/ReadMe.md

     [Errno 13] Permission denied: '/dev/ttyUSB0'

 In that case, follow the instruction in this link (https://sudomod.com/forum/viewtopic.php?t=6075) and it should work as intended.
+The only issue with this fix is that it is temporary, every time you turn the Xavier on you will need to run this.

+So if one of you genuises can find a more permanent fix, pls put it here thx :)